 I have composed a new work for solo countertenor, narrator, choir and orchestra loosely based on the chemist Humphry Davy.
-It will be premiered at Truro Cathedral 20 and 21 November 2021 performed by the Three Spires Choir and Orchestra to celebrate their 40th anniversary.
+It is called The Age of Aspiration and will be premiered at Truro Cathedral on 20 November 2021 performed by the Three Spires Choir and Orchestra to celebrate their 40th anniversary.
 The performance will be conducted by Christopher Gray and the soloists will be Rory McLeery and Samuel West.

 At a time when science plays a major role in our lives, I have been looking at a period when science, and chemistry in particular, began to lose the shackles of magic and alchemy and started to entwine itself in our evolution.